VirginiaLynne has been experimenting in the kitchen for almost 50 years. She loves to share her recipes, cooking tips, and reviews.

 Note: This icing works great for coloring and using in frosting bags for fancier decorating too.

-Great For Holiday Parties
+Great for Parties

 Here are some ways I've used them: